Note: information on this page refers to Ceylon 1.1, not to the current release.

 An abstract class is a class that may not be instantiated.
 Abstract classes

-members.
+may declare formal members.
 An abstract class

-declaration must be annotated abstract
+declaration must be annotated abstract:

 abstract class C() {